 Custom Force Feedback

-Download Jack Spade's Tweaker Files (scroll down beneath the folder descriptions to find the download link.)
+Download Jack Spade's Tweaker Files.
 These are a set of customized FFB settings for each individual car in the game.
 This is an incredible resource.
-You will need to sign up for a free account on the Project CARS Forum to download these files.
+They were hosted on the, now defunct, Project CARS Forum (Web Archive link to original thread).

 Unpack the Jack Spade Tweaker Files V3.1.1.zip file that you downloaded.
 You will see several numbered folders, each containing a variant of the same set of customized force feedback settings for each car in the game.

 In the folder "7.
 Kerbs Minus - Classic", rename the subfolder "FFB -kerbs classic" to "FFB" and copy this to your "Documents\Project CARS" folder.
 If a folder named "FFB" exists in this location, Project CARS will use those settings, overriding anything in the in-game UI.
 In fact, it won't even display these values in the in-game UI at all.

 You can use this same technique to try out any of the variants as well, but I found the standard with reduced kerb effects worked the best.
 You can even do this while the game is still running (just exit out of the current race), so it's easy to switch between them.